Mutex Constructor (Boolean, String)

 <SecurityCriticalAttribute> Public Sub New ( initiallyOwned As Boolean, name As String )

 The named mutex exists and has access control security, but the user does not have MutexRights.FullControl.

 The named mutex cannot be created, perhaps because a wait handle of a different type has the same name.

 name is longer than 260 characters.

-If name is not a null reference (Nothing in Visual Basic) and initiallyOwned is true, the calling thread owns the mutex only if the named system mutex was created as a result of this call.
+If name is not null and initiallyOwned is true, the calling thread owns the mutex only if the named system mutex was created as a result of this call.
 Since there is no mechanism for determining whether the named system mutex was created, it is better to specify false for initiallyOwned when calling this constructor overload.
 You can use the Mutex(Boolean, String, Boolean) constructor if you need to determine initial ownership.

 If the named mutex has already been created with access control security, and the caller does not have MutexRights.FullControl, an exception is thrown.
 To open an existing named mutex with only those permissions needed for synchronizing thread activities, see the OpenExisting method.

-If you specify a null reference (Nothing in Visual Basic) or an empty string for name, a local mutex is created, as if you had called the Mutex(Boolean) constructor.
+If you specify null or an empty string for name, a local mutex is created, as if you had called the Mutex(Boolean) constructor.
 In this case, createdNew is always true.